ABOUT LISA SLABACH

 Five-time 5-Star Review Recipient by Readers’ Favorite

-Lisa Slabach resides in Northern California with her husband and has two daughters who are both in school studying film.
+Lisa Slabach resides in Northern California with her husband, one-hundred-forty-two-pound puppy and numerous goldfish and is the proud mother of two very creative daughters.
 She received their undergraduate degree in Dramatic Art from Whitman College and Master of Fine Arts in Acting from Western Illinois University.
 She accumulated over thirty professional credits as an actress, costume designer and director before transitioning to corporate life.
-She currently works as a sales leader in the financial industry and is the owner of Olivarez Media, Inc., an online bookstore.
+She currently works as a Relationship Executive in the financial industry.

 During a period of particularly grueling back-to-back travel, she got the inspiration to write Degrees of Love.
 The idea for the story came to her one day while she watched women jetting through LAX.
 That night she had dinner by herself in a Marriott hotel lounge and spent most of the time observing the other business travelers.
 They were easy to recognize.
 Some brought a book and sat alone, while others saddled up to the bar in hopes of conversation.
 She left the lounge, went to her room and started to write.
 She hasn’t stopped.

-In her free time, Lisa can usually be found treasure hunting for rare and out of print books, enjoying movies with her family, or cooking in her 1950s era pink kitchen.
+Lisa loves to travel, and in her free time, can be found treasure hunting for rare and out of print books, shopping with her daughters, enjoying movies with her family, or cooking in her 1950s era pink kitchen.
 She believes a glass or two of wine every night may not be the secret to a happy life, but it doesn’t hurt!